 Established in a small seaside town off the coast of France, Lagoon originated as an extension of the competition department of Jeanneau Technologies Avancees (JTA).
-Fueled by unusual requests such as the construction of trimarans for the film Waterworld, this period laid the groundwork for our ever-evolving innovation.
+Inspired by unusual requests and imaginative innovations, such as the construction of trimarans for the 1995 film Waterworld, this period laid the groundwork for our ever-evolving innovation.

 "I wished for Lagoon!"
-Dieter Gust's heartfelt words truly express the passion that then, and now, more than ever, still inspires the teams.
+Dieter Gust's heartfelt words truly express the passion that then, and now more than ever, still inspires the teams at Lagoon.

 While modern Lagoons were born in the 1990s, the company’s roots reach back much further, to 1983, when Marc Van Peteghem, Vincent Lauriot Prevost, and Jean-Francois de Premorel met on the water and later sealed a sailor’s friendship deal to design and build a racing trimaran.

-Each man, however, went their own way: Jean-Francois sailed with Philippe Poupon, who entrusted him with the building of his Fleury Michons at Jeanneau, while Vincent went to design winning Formula 40s and established a long list of victories in multihulls.
+Each man, however, went their own way: Jean-Francois sailed with Philippe Poupon, who entrusted him with the building of his Fleury Michons at Jeanneau, while Vincent went to design winning Formula 40s and established a long list of victories in the multihull industry.

 It was a random request, however, that brought the team back together: A woman who loved beautiful yachts and cruising in the sun asked the team for a catamaran that melded the highest standards of luxury, performance, and beauty.

 The Lagoon 55 was born, and since the customer ordered not one but two, a mold had to be made.
 The result?
 A captivating, classic profile that mimics a sailboat yet has a panoramic deckhouse and long transoms that invite you into the water for a swim.

 The Lagoon 55 melded many elements of advanced design, including sandwich and epoxy resin construction, with Kevlar and carbon wherever needed.
 Soon, a third order arrives, and then more.
-The group of individuals forms a team to meet their new found growing demand: a R&D team, composite manager, warehouse manager, and foreman, creating a smaller shipyard inside a larger one.
+The group of individuals forms a team to meet their new found growing demand: a R&D team, composite manager, warehouse manager, and a foreman were hired, creating a smaller shipyard inside the original one.

-When Bruno Belmont arrived at the project headquarters on Jan.
-2, 1989, the pace of work was frenetic, with stressful conditions and long days.
-On top of that, not everyone is a fan.
+When Bruno Belmont came to the project headquarters on Jan.
+2, 1989, he found the pace of work to be frenetic, with stressful conditions and long days.
+On top of that, not everyone was a fan of the project.
 The Lagoon 55's headroom and salon sizes were criticized.
-But Vincent believed in the project and pressed on to create the Lagoon 57, and then Lagoon went international.
+But Vincent believed in the project and pressed on to create the Lagoon 57, and Lagoon launched internationally.

-Primarily intended for the American charter market, the Lagoon 37 and Lagoon 42 are developed in a joint venture with TPI in the U.S., while in Nantes a factory opens dedicated to the Lagoon 57 and the Lagoon 47.
+Primarily intended for the American charter market, the Lagoon 37 and Lagoon 42 were developed in a joint venture with TPI, while in Nantes a factory opened dedicated to the production of our Lagoon 57 and the Lagoon 47.

-The dynamic team is led by three: Jean-Luc Bonte adapts each boat to each client, Frederic Morvant sells the boats, and Yves Bulor, the first skipper of the first Lagoon, handles the final handover of the boats to customers around the world, doing so speaking almost no English but demonstrating impeccable professionalism.
+The dynamic team is led by three: Jean-Luc Bonte, who adapts each boat to each client, Frederic Morvant, the salesman, and Yves Bulor, the first skipper of the first Lagoon, who handles the final handover of the catamarans to customers around the world, while speaking almost no English.

-Setbacks in the 1990s are tempered by the welcome arrival of the Beneteau Group, and in particular Francois Chalain, now the CEO in charge of new products, and Dieter Gust, whose CNB superyachts serve as a blueprint for future models.
-Dieter sees promise in Lagoon and adopts it as a challenge.
+Setbacks in the 1990s are tempered by the welcome arrival of Beneteau Group, and in particular Francois Chalain and Dieter Gust.
+Now, Chalain, the CEO in charge of new products, and Gust, whose CNB superyachts have served as blueprints for future models, see promise in Lagoon and adopt it as a challenge.

-The modern history of Lagoon catamarans began in 1996, when the first meeting between the two teams took place — Bruno Belmont and Frederic Morvant for Lagoon, and Olivier Lafourcade and Dieter Gust for CNB).
-The two teams would then work together to create a new class of powerful, technically advanced, luxurious catamarans for sale bringing us to the current model structure we have today.
+The modern design history of Lagoon catamarans began in 1996, when the first meeting between the two teams took place — Bruno Belmont and Frederic Morvant for Lagoon, and Olivier Lafourcade and Dieter Gust for CNB.
+The teams would work together to create a new class of powerful, technically advanced, luxurious catamarans for sale bringing us to the current model structure we have today.

 The Lagoon and CNB teams felt they would be stronger together than within one of the main Beneteau and Jeanneau brands.
-With approval from the group’s management team, the two smaller units combined and commenced catamaran sailboat design and construction operations in both Vendee and Bordeaux.
+With approval from the group’s management, the two smaller units combined and commenced catamaran sailboat design and construction operations in both Vendee and Bordeaux.

 The Bordeaux team introduced composite technology and Lagoon catamaran’s trademark infusion technique, which today has become the material and core expertise for CNB's monohulls.

-While the Lagoon catamaran boat teams had exceptional technical ability and unbridled passion, the market for catamaran sailboats and power catamarans was not fully developed, and especially lagging was a belief in the industry that cruising catamarans could be employed as charter boats.
-In fact, simply proving that catamarans could compete with monohulls was already a challenge enough the Lagoon team had a bigger picture to market.
+While the Lagoon catamaran boat teams had and continue to have exceptional technical ability and unbridled passion, the market for catamaran sailboats and power catamarans had not fully developed.
+An especially big setback was a belief that cruising catamarans could be employed as charter boats.
+When in fact, proving catamarans could compete with monohulls was already a challenge enough the Lagoon team had a bigger picture to market.

-The Lagoon catamarans team forged ahead, developing numerous advancements that help to test the standard for today’s high-performance catamaran yachts.
+The Lagoon catamarans team continued to forge ahead.
+They developed numerous innovations that have helped test the standard for today’s high-performance catamaran yachts.
 They created:

-● Epoxy resin techniques in favor of infusions
+● Epoxy resin techniques in lieu of infusions

-● The first catamaran sailing with a helming position on the flybridge (Lagoon 440)
+● The first sailing catamaran with a helm positioned on its flybridge (Lagoon 440)

 ● The first hybrid sailing catamaran (Lagoon 420)